stackhpc/ansible-role-openhpc/README.md

   * `partition_params`: Optional.
 Mapping of additional parameters and values for [partition configuration](https://slurm.schedmd.com/slurm.conf.html#SECTION_PARTITION-CONFIGURATION).
   **NB:** Parameters which can be set via the keys above must not be included here.

+If this variable is not set one partition per nodegroup is created, with default partition configuration for each.

 `openhpc_job_maxtime`: Maximum job time limit, default `'60-0'` (60 days), see [slurm.conf:MaxTime](https://slurm.schedmd.com/slurm.conf.html#OPT_MaxTime).